radoslaw-grzywacz/road-signs-recognition/README.md

 ## Notes

 The TensorFlow Lite model must accept 416x416 pixel images.
 The app loads labels from `labels.txt` in the assets folder and displays the top prediction with its confidence percentage.
+A small `YuvToRgbConverter` helper based on RenderScript converts frames from the camera to RGB for the TensorFlow Lite interpreter.